Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K)

-where $\e_n$ is a fermion Matsubara frequency.
-Its diagrammatic expression and the numerical result are shown in Figs. \ref{fig:fig1-1} (a) and (b), respectively.
-Note that the spin susceptibility is not changed by $v$.
+where $q\equiv (\q,\omega_l=2\pi Tl)$ and $\e_n$ is a fermion Matsubara frequency.
+Equation (\ref{eqn:chi0_2}) contains two form factors, so it vanishes when $l=m$ or $l'=m'$.
+Its diagrammatic expression is given in Fig. \ref{fig:fig1-1} {\bf a}.
+The numerical result for $\chi^{\rm 0,ABAB}_g (\q,0)$ is shown in Fig. \ref{fig:fig1-1} {\bf b}, which exhibits the broad peak at the nesting vector between vHS-A and vHS-B; $\q=\q_1$.

-Now, we explain the BO fluctuation-mediated cLC order.
-Although the cLC instability is smaller than others in the MFA as shown in SM B \cite{SM}, its instability is strongly magnified by the beyond-MFA effects.
-In two-dimensional metals, in general, spin- or charge-channel fluctuations induce prominent beyond-MFA effects that is called the vertex corrections \cite{Onari-SCVC,Tsuchiizu1,Tsuchiizu4,Yamakawa-Cu,Yamakawa-FeSe,Onari-FeSe,Chubukov-PRX2016,Fernandes-rev2018,Onari-TBG,Kontani-sLC}.
-As revealed in Ref. \cite{Tazai-cLC}, the Maki-Thompson (MT) vertex correction due to the spin-fluctuations induces the cLC state in a frustrated Hubbard model based on the functional-renormalization-group theory.
-In kagome metals, instead of spin fluctuations, BO fluctuations are expected to mediate the cLC state.
-Therefore, we solve the following linearized DW equation \cite{Tazai-Matsubara,Onari-FeSe,Tazai-cLC} by considering the BO fluctuations in Eq. (\ref{eq:chic}), and obtain the odd-parity cLC solution $\delta t_{ij}^{\rm c}=-\delta t_{ji}^{\rm c}$:

-where $I_\q^{L,M}(k,p)$ is the electron-hole pairing interaction due to the MT term. $L\equiv (l,l')$ and $M_i$ represent the pair of sublattice indices. $\lambda_{\q}$ is the eigenvalue that represents the instability of the DW at wavevector $\q$, and $\max_\q\{\lambda_\q\}$ is unity at the transition temperature. $f_\q^L(k)$ is the Hermitian form factor that is proportional to the ph condensation or, equivalently, the symmetry breaking component in the self-energy. \cite{Kontani-PRB2011,Onari-SCVC,Onari-FeSe,Yamakawa-FeSe,Onari-AFN}.